jbogard/ContosoUniversityDotNetCore/README.md

-# ContosoUniversity on ASP.NET Core with Full .NET Framework
+# ContosoUniversity on ASP.NET Core with .NET Core

 Contoso University, the way I would write it.